russolsen/book_markdown_template/README.md

 Dependencies
 -----
-You will need both pandoc and python to use this template.
+You will need both pandoc and python to use this template to make the epub file.
+To make pdfs you will also need asciidoctor-pdf.